istio/istio.io/content/docs/examples/advanced-gateways/front-proxy/index.md

 The [Control Ingress Traffic](/docs/tasks/traffic-management/ingress) task and the [Ingress Gateway without TLS Termination](/docs/examples/advanced-gateways/ingress-sni-passthrough/) example describe how to configure an ingress gateway to expose services inside the mesh to external traffic.
 The services can be HTTP or HTTPS.
-In the the case of HTTPS, the gateway passes the traffic through without terminating TLS.
+In the case of HTTPS, the gateway passes the traffic through, without terminating TLS.

 This example describes how to use an ingress gateway as a front proxy to services outside of the mesh.
+You enable access to external services through an ingress gateway only, without enabling it for applications inside the mesh.
+The example shows configuring access to an HTTP and an HTTPS external service, namely `httpbin.org` and `www.google.com`.

 ## Configure an ingress gateway

-1. Define a `Gateway` with a `server` section for ports 80 and 443.
+1. Define a `Gateway` with a `server` section for the ports 80 and 443.
 Note the `PASSTHROUGH` `tls` `mode` on the 443 port, which instructs the gateway to pass the ingress traffic AS IS, without terminating TLS.

     {{< text bash >}}